stakater/developer-handbook/content/architecture/architecting-applications-for-kubernetes.md

 When producing software, many requirements affect the patterns and architecture you choose to employ.
 With Kubernetes, one of the most important factors is the ability to scale horizontally, adjusting the number of identical copies of your application to distribute load and increase availability.
 This is an alternative to vertical scaling, which attempts to manipulate the same factors by deploying on machines with greater or fewer resources.

 In particular, microservices is a software design pattern that works well for scalable deployments on clusters.
-Developers create small, composable applications that communicate over the network through well-defined REST APIs instead of larger compound programs that communicate through through internal programming mechanisms.
+Developers create small applications that communicate over the network through well-defined REST APIs instead of larger compound programs that communicate through internal programming mechanisms.
 Decomposing monolithic applications into discrete single-purpose components makes it possible to scale each function independently.
 Much of the complexity and composition that would normally exist at the application level is transferred to the operational realm where it can be managed by platforms like Kubernetes.

 Beyond specific software patterns, cloud native applications are designed with a few additional considerations in mind.
 Cloud native applications are programs that follow a microservices architecture pattern with built-in resiliency, observability, and administrative features to adapt to the environment provided by clustered platforms in the cloud.